kvngvikram/custom_tmsu/README.md

 A custom modification for [TMSU](https://github.com/oniony/TMSU) file tagging command line utility, written in bash, based on [fzf](https://github.com/junegunn/fzf) fuzzy finder which helps user select tags.

 Whenever a tmsu command needs to select tags, which will usually be at the end of the command, this script will use fzf to help user select the tags.
-When there is no need to select tags then this script is same as original tmsu
+When there is no need to select tags then this script is same as original tmsu.

 **Requirements:** [fzf](https://github.com/junegunn/fzf)

+**Note:** Right now nothing related to values is implemented.
+Fzf options will contain only the output of `tmsu tags` (just tags).
+You can still use values without any problem, just that there will be no fzf completion.
+For giving `tag=value` you will have to type it in fzf window and fzf will give out the query since nothing matches.

 Usage
 -----